Best Steps To Grow Valerian In Containers

 Germination takes place when temperatures range between 65 and 68°F on average.
 While most seeds happily sprout in a greenhouse, a VIVOSUN Seedling Heat Mat may aid in increasing germination rates in colder areas.
 In ideal circumstances, seeds will germinate in three weeks.

-After germination, allow seedlings to continue growing and thin them out once they are big enough to handle.
+After germination, allow seedlings to grow and thin them out once they are big enough to handle.
 Keep the seedlings warm and the soil equally moist throughout this time.

 Never begin root harvesting before the second fall or spring.